From Clare to Here

 "From Clare to Here" is a ballad about Irish emigration written by Ralph McTell.
 It has also been recorded by The Furey Brothers & Davey Arthur on the 1977 album Emigrant; by Nanci Griffith and Pete Cummins on the 1993 album Other Voices, Other Rooms; as a b-side by Duke Special on the 2006 single Last Night I Nearly Died; and by Ben Glover on his 2016 album The Emigrant.

 McTell's original version appears on his 1976 album Right Side Up.
-In the sleevenotes of the remaster, he wryly describes it as his "second most covered song".
+In the sleeve notes of the remaster, he wryly describes it as his "second most covered song".

 Background

 In 1963, McTell was working on a building site, and it is of this time that he wrote, in the mid-1970s, "From Clare to Here".
 "There was an Irish gang on the site, and the craic, as they call it, relieved the stress of the hard work.
 I was working with an Irishman called Michael, as so many of them are.
 And I said to him, 'It must be very strange to be here in London after the place you come from.'
 And he responded by saying, 'Yes, it's a long way from Clare to here.'"